Masterminds/glide/README.md

 sudo apt-get install glide
 ```

-It is also possiblle to `go get github.com/Masterminds/glide`.

 [Binary packages](https://github.com/Masterminds/glide/releases) are available for Mac, Linux and Windows.

+For a development version it is also possible to `go get github.com/Masterminds/glide`.

 To build from source you can: